TheNoodleMoose/Giphy-API/README.md

 The clear searches button will wipe all the gifs that you searched, BUT your buttons will still remain.
 This is useful if you have a lot of searches but can't find the one you were looking for but remember what search term you used

 ![Using-Clear-Button](https://github.com/TheNoodleMoose/Giphy-Recreated/blob/master/assets/images/using-clear-button.JPG)
-As you can see, we searched for hello and cleared the gifs the were resulted.
-But our button for hello still remains!
+As you can see, we searched for hello and cleared the gifs that were resulted but our button for hello still remains!

 # Plans and suggestions
 I love this project and hope to continue to work on it.
 I want to make the trending section be a carousel that you can scroll through.
 If you have any suggestions let me know and I hope you enjoyed what I have created!